rokath/trice/doc/ReadMe.md

 ### Logfile viewing
 `trice` generated logfiles with subcommand switch `-color off` are normal ASCII files.
 If they are with color codes, these are ANSI excape sequences.
 - One easy view option is `less -R trice.log`.
-The linuc command `less` is also available inside the VScode terminal.
+The linux command `less` is also available inside the VScode terminal.
 - Under Windows one could also download and use [ansifilter](https://sourceforge.net/projects/ansifilter/) for logfile viewing.
 A monospaced font is recommended.

 ### Color issues under Windows